ZeroQLi/IOT-trello-board/README.md

 The actual hardware will be using a raspbery pi kitted out with (TBD)

-### check out my proposal at https://github.com/hackclub/winter/blob/main/ZeroQLi.md or using my [winterlings](https://winterlings.dino.icu/p/ZeroQLi) site
+### check out my proposal at https://github.com/hackclub/winter/blob/main/ZeroQLi.md or using my [winterlings](https://winterlings.dino.icu/p/ZeroQLi) page